NIYCCO/niycco_hitmarker/README.md

 ## Usage/Examples

 The script offers the option of activating or deactivating the hitmarker using the "/hitmarker" command.
-Alternatively, the toogleHitmarkerExport function can be called in other client scripts via exports.ds_hitmarker:toogleHitmarkerExport().
+Alternatively, the toogleHitmarkerExport function can be called in other client scripts via exports.niycco_hitmarker:toogleHitmarkerExport().

 Example to create a custom command in another client script:
 ```lua